 If you are a friend or family member of who’s experienced MST, try to recognize the warning signs and extend your support.
 Knowing you are there for them is essential.

-How Can I Connect With Professional Care?
+How Can I Connect With Professional Care for Military Sexual Trauma?

 Although MST can be very difficult to live with, many treatment options are available that can greatly improve your quality of life.
 Treatment involves not only addressing MST but also other negative behaviors that may affect your health and safety.
 Through various counseling sessions, you can develop new ways of thinking, positive behaviors, and healthy steps to cope.

 Specific treatment for MST varies based upon your official diagnosis.
 In some cases, clinicians may advise you to take medicine in addition to counseling sessions.
 During therapy, you will create strategies for handling stressful memories and when you’re ready, discuss these experiences in depth.
 For more information, reach out to VA services.

 Meeting the Needs of Military Sexual Trauma Survivors

 MST coordinators know that survivors may have unique concerns about the trauma they’ve endured since it’s so intertwined with their military service.
 For this reason, clinicians offer a variety of different treatment settings.
 In some cases, veterans may feel more comfortable in mixed-gender settings, while others may require a program gender-specific program for men and women.
 Moreover, to speak with an MST specialist, you do not need to report an incident.
 Your treatment is solely based on your needs as a survivor.

 There’s nothing more honorable than serving in the US military.
 However, military sexual trauma is unfortunately too common a problem.
 The culture of silence around it may prevent people from seeking the care they need.
 Nonetheless, you do not need to live in pain.
 If you’ve experienced MST, contact a specialist immediately to overcome the trauma and regain your mental and emotional wellbeing.